Konamiman/NestorMSX/PluginDevelopmentGuide.md

 Those child menu entries can, in turn, either trigger an action or expand to more menu entries; there is in principle no limit for the menus nesting level.

-[The MenuEntry class](NestorMSX.Infrastructure/MenuEntry.cs) exposes some properties that control the appearance and behavior of the entry: `Title`, `IsEnabled`, `IsChecked` and `IsVisible`.
+[The MenuEntry class](NestorMSX.Infrastructure/Menus/MenuEntry.cs) exposes some properties that control the appearance and behavior of the entry: `Title`, `IsEnabled`, `IsChecked` and `IsVisible`.
 Changes on these properties are applied immediately in the emulator's user interface.
-Note however that you can **not** add/remove entries from/to the `ChildEntries` collection; or rather, you can but these changes will not be reflected in the emulator.
-Instead, if you need to add/remove entries you can always recreate the menu from scratch by using the `PluginContext.SetMenuEntry` method again.
+Note however that you can **not** add/remove entries from/to the `ChildEntries` collection; or rather, you can but these changes will not be reflected in the emulator's menu.
+Instead, if you need to add/remove menu entries you can always recreate the menu from scratch by using the `PluginContext.SetMenuEntry` method again.

 The first parameter of the `SetMenuEntry` method must always be the plugin instance invoking the method (so usually just `this`).
 Finally, notice that there is a static `MenuEntry.CreateSeparator` method that can be useful to you.